You Don’t Need to Yell: Better Communication with Hearing Loss

 Woman frustrated by unclear speech- yelling not helpful- isolation- communication- withdrawal

-In my discussions with patients and their families, I often hear the same concern: yelling is not helping communication.
-When someone has hearing loss, many people instinctively respond by speaking louder.
-While that may seem helpful, yelling is often not the best way to improve understanding.
-In fact, it can sometimes make communication even more difficult.
+In my conversations with patients and their families, I often hear the same concern: yelling is not making communication easier.
+When someone has hearing loss, it is natural to think that speaking louder will help.
+But in many cases, yelling is not the best solution and can sometimes make understanding even more difficult.

-Yelling can also affect how communication feels.
-Even when frustration is not intended, raising the voice may come across as impatience or discouragement.
-Over time, this can make conversations feel tense and stressful rather than supportive and compassionate.
-As a result, the person with hearing loss may begin to withdraw from conversations or communicate less.
+Yelling can also change the emotional tone of a conversation.
+Even when frustration is not intended, a raised voice may come across as impatience or discouragement.
+Over time, this can make communication feel stressful instead of supportive, and the person with hearing loss may begin to withdraw from conversation.

-A better approach is to focus on clarity, not loudness.
+A more helpful approach is to focus on clarity rather than loudness.
 Speak clearly, at a moderate pace, and face the person directly.
-Try to get the person’s attention before speaking, reduce background noise when possible, and rephrase a sentence if it is not understood the first time.
-These simple adjustments are often far more effective than raising your voice.
+Try to get the listener’s attention before speaking, reduce background noise when possible, and rephrase a sentence if it is not understood the first time.
+These simple changes are often far more effective than raising your voice.

-It is also helpful to give the listener some idea of the topic being discussed or the general direction of the conversation.
-When people know the context, they have a much greater chance of understanding what they are hearing.
+It is also helpful to provide context.
+When people know the topic being discussed or have a general sense of where the conversation is going, they are much more likely to understand what they hear.
 Context helps fill in the gaps when certain words or sounds are missed.

 Previous